 Years ago, my friend Zach backpacked from Cape Town to Cairo.
 It was him, a small backpack, and nothing else.
 He hitchhiked, rode in the back of buses and trucks, slept in ultra-cheap accommodation, and ate only local food.
 I was fascinated by the stories he told me of his adventure.
 Africa is always seen as a scary place to travel alone, with danger and theft lurking around every corner for the unsuspecting traveler.

 But there are a lot of people who travel the continent alone, people like Helen.
-Helen is a thirty-three year old English woman who spent months volunteering and traveling around Africa on her own.
+Helen is a 33-year-old English woman who spent months volunteering and traveling around Africa on her own.
 Today, she shares how she did it and how you can do it too.

 Nomadic Matt: Tell everyone about yourself.